The Minimum Legal Working Age in Georgia

 Learn About Child Labor Laws in the Peach State

-If you live in Georgia and want to begin your first job, you'll need to know what the minimum legal working age in your state is.
-In other words, are you old enough to be hired?
+If you live in Georgia and want to begin your first job, you'll need to know what the minimum legal working age is.
+Are you old enough to be hired?

 Working can be a rewarding experience for young people.
 It can teach you how to be dependable, punctual, set financial goals and not live beyond your means.
 If you're on your own, it can keep you out of harm's way and help you support yourself and any family members who may rely on your income.